IreshaRana/Student-performance-analysis/README.md

   - Enrolment status over grades (visualisation: pie charts)
   - Session duration over final scores (visualisation: scatter plot)

-Code: Available at Student performance.ipynb Technologies used: R programming (dplyr, tidyr, ggplot, shiny)
+Code: Open the Jupyter notebook [Student performance](Student performance.ipynb) Technologies used: R programming (dplyr, tidyr, ggplot)

 ## Conclusions and Recommendations
 In the original project (with the real dataset), I came up with the following insights from the analysis